Vickouma77/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python - Object-relational mapping

 This is a Python-based ORM (Object-Relational Mapping) project that allows users to interact with a database using Python classes and objects.
 This project uses the SQLAlchemy library for database connectivity and management.
+ALSO(SQLdb)

 ## Installation
 To install this project, you can either clone the repository or download the source code as a zip file.